KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 #### Class Reunion

-Loved hanging out with my classmates!
+I loved hanging out with my classmates!
 It's like no time has passed.
 Appreciate you all!

 ![](2025-recap-images/class-reunion.jpg)
 Me and some of my classmates